sabrinaherbst/distilbert_question_answering/README.md

   * EM: 1 if the prediction exactly matches the original, 0 otherwise
   * F-1: Computed over the individual words in the prediction against those in the answer.
 Number of shared words is the key.
 Precision: Ratio of shared words to the number of words in the prediction.
 Recall: Ratio of shared words to number of words in GT.
 * Target for Error Metric:
-  * Currently about rank 80 in the leaderboard.
   * EM: 0.6
   * F-1: 0.7
-* Achieved value:
+* Achieved value: I almost achieved the target for both of the measurements.
+I ultimately quit I had already spent a lot of time on the project and though that the results were reasonable.
-  * EM: WIP
+  * EM: 0.52
-  * F-1: WIP
+  * F-1: 0.67

 Amount of time for each task:
   * DistilBERT model: ~20h (without training time).
 This was very similar to what I estimated, because I relied heavily on the Huggingface library.
 Loading the data was easy and the data is already very clean.